projekter/StandardPacked.jl/docs/src/reference.md

 ## Extensions in LinearAlgebra
-This section documents functions for which the interface provided by `LinearAlgebra` has been extended to cover the `PackedMatrix` type.
-However, since `PackedMatrix` is an `AbstractMatrix`, many more helper and convenience functions are actually available that will (hopefully) fall back to the efficient implementations documented here.
+This section documents functions for which the interface provided by `LinearAlgebra` has been extended to cover the `SPMatrix` type.
+However, since `SPMatrix` is an `AbstractMatrix`, many more helper and convenience functions are actually available that will (hopefully) fall back to the efficient implementations documented here.
 ```@docs
 dot